 For a moment I thought that he might have been talking about the Electronic System Travel Authorisation (ESTA) used in the US.
 American Samoa is a US territory, after all.
 So I said, “Oh, I have ESTA”.
 He then informed me that even though it’s an US territory, ESTA is not required.
 American Samoa instead required visitors to obtain an entry permit if they are staying in the territory for more than one day.

-Seeing as I had a flight out the next day, I thought I’d check if I would be exempt from the fee.
+Seeing as I had a flight out around 30 hours later, I thought I’d check if I would be exempt from the fee.
 The lovely officer asked what flight I was leaving on, without asking for any proof.
 He must’ve memorised the flight schedules.
 That wouldn’t be particularly hard considering that there are only 3 airlines running international flights from that airport.
 He then handed back my passport and said, “Okay, have a good time in American Samoa”

 As of 2019, people from the countries that could previously get the entry permit on arrival must now apply online for the Entry Permit Wavier Program (EPWP).
 The country list is the same as that for the US Visa Waiver Program.
 The processing fee for the EPWP just happens to be the exact same price as the old entry tax.

 America in the South Pacific – American Samoa An Oddity in Oceania

 After exiting the small airport, it was immediately obvious that this was a little bit of America in the South Pacific.
 Everyone was driving ‘trucks’, which don’t exist on other Pacific islands.
 Anything that wasn’t a truck, was a minivan from one of the many resorts in Pago Pago, or an old-style US school bus.
 Who knows how they got transported all that way.